vivien/i3blocks/README.md

 You can use your own scripts, or the [ones](https://github.com/vivien/i3blocks/tree/master/scripts) provided with i3blocks.
+Many [community-contributed scripts](https://github.com/vivien/i3blocks-contrib) are also available.
 Feel free to contribute and improve them!

 The default config will look like this: